AdvancedResearchComputing/arc-rtd/docs/software/installed/tc_intel.md

 # List of Software Modules on TinkerCliffs Intel AP Nodes

 We realize this list is long, but we provide it here for users who want to peruse and/or search for what they need.
+For a more cleanly-formatted option, see [this table](sw_table).

 ```